-Kristian made his first recordings with Max Merritt and the Meteors at the 3YA radio studio in Christchurch.
+Kristian made his first recordings with Max Merritt at the 3YA radio studio.

 Kristian made his first recordings with Max Merritt and the Meteors at the 3YA radio studio in Christchurch.
 The band also toured the South Island, with several stints playing Joe Brown’s Saturday night dance in the Dunedin Town Hall.
 “I remember Joe Brown unplugging us once because it was too loud.
 You used to get a lot of that in those days.”